What You Learned

 Transporting loaded guns in a motor vehicle is illegal.
 When you are going to and from your hunting area, unload your gun and keep it in a case.
 Three typical cases are a padded, soft-sided case; a lockable, hard-sided case; and a gun sock.

-When hunting from an elevated stand, you should use a fall-arrest system (FAS) that is manufactured to TMA standards.
+When hunting from an elevated stand, you should use a fall-arrest system (FAS) that is manufactured to industry standards.
 Make sure your FAS includes a full-body harness, lineman’s-style belt and/or climbing belt, tree strap, tether, and suspension relief strap.
 Never use single-strap belts and chest harnesses.
 Carefully read the manufacturer’s instructions for proper use of your FAS, and follow all safety guidelines.